-Secured connections are established between the cryptographic modules using the RSA key exchange process (as specified in the ATM Forum Security Specification version 1.1).
+Secured connections are established between the cryptographic module and similar units using the RSA key exchange process (as specified in the ATM Forum Security Specification version 1.1).
 This results in a separate secure session and does not require any secret session keys to ever be displayed or manually transported and installed.